PollardBanknote/cppbackport/README.md

 FAQ
 ===
+**Who is this library suitable for?**
+Anyone, really.
+There are a few use cases:
+- The primary use case is to provide some newer features to people who are stuck with/choose to use an older compiler
+- Another use would be to soften the requirements of your own project (i.e., so your users can use an older compiler)
+- In some cases, this project may provide usable code before compilers support a standard.
+For example, C++17 at the moment isn't even standardized, *but* we basically know what's in it so we can start supporting it.

 **What's the license?**
 BSD 3-clause.
 Use it.
 Contribute if you like.
 Don't blame us for things.

+**What compiler(s)/platforms are supported**
+The development environment is Fedora 24 with GCC 6.1.1.
+I've used it with earlier versions of GCC (4.7.4, I think), and a semi-recent version of Clang.
+I've not tested under Windows, yet.

 **Will this use C++11/14/17 if available?**
 Yes.
 Based on the value of the __cplusplus define, the files will simply #include the